lsst-dm/dmtn-020/index.rst

 In some cases, a ticket may describe emergent work which must be immediately by adding it to a :ref:`bucket epic <sec-bucket>`.
-In other cases, it can be deferred to a later cycle, or, after appropriate discussion, may be regarded as inappropriate (and can be tagged as Invalid or Won't Fix).
+In other cases, it can be deferred to a later cycle, or, after appropriate discussion, may be regarded as inappropriate (and can be tagged as :jira_field:`invalid` or :jira_field:`won't fix`).
 This is a management decision.
 When closing a ticket as inappropriate, please take a moment to describe why—the individual who reported it will appreciate an explanation of why it has been rejected, and it will serve as a useful reference the next time somebody suggests the same thing.

 A special case of inappropriate tickets are those that duplicate work which has already been described elsewhere.
-Please close these as Invalid, and add a JIRA link of type "duplicates" to the original ticket.
+Please close these as :jira_field:`invalid`, and add a JIRA link of type :jira_field:`duplicates` to the original ticket.

 Relationship to Earned Value
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^